nixkj/qprocgen/README.md

 # Procedural generation using quantum computing

-In computing, procedural generation is a method of creating data algorithmically as opposed to manually, typically through a combination of human-generated assets and algorithms coupled with computer-generated randomness and processing power.
+(This is a hackathon project sprint project done in the Qiskit Camp Africa 2019) In computing, procedural generation is a method of creating data algorithmically as opposed to manually, typically through a combination of human-generated assets and algorithms coupled with computer-generated randomness and processing power.
 In computer graphics, it is commonly used to create textures and 3D models.

 Map Generation: A map requires values over a 2d or 3d grid.
 It forms the space that a player occupies and interacts with.
 This will form the basis of what the layout would be.